 It was amazing that beating cancer brought us all together.
 Caregivers, companions, and fellow patients began to feel like family.

 The clinic itself was efficiently run as a tight ship – Aaron’s therapies began on day one utilizing non-toxic therapies that selectively kill cancer cells and are effective at crossing the Blood Brain Barrier.
 (One of the reasons why brain tumors are difficult to treat).
-A mix of other treatments, from nutrition programs to Recall Healing, were included to address all aspects of well-being.
+A mix of other treatments, from nutrition programs to BEST Healing program, were included to address all aspects of well-being.
 This was one of the top reasons we chose Hope4Cancer; to restore Aaron’s physical, emotional, and spiritual health.
 Beyond Healing, the Lord’s main objective for us is Restoration – Miraculous!

 Upon returning home from Hope4Cancer, Aaron’s neuro-oncologist scanned him again and was pleased to see that there was no new growth.
 The Lord instructed me to ask for a Miracle – we’ve received it, and are still receiving it!
 I remember standing in the hospital hallway with those two doctors in white coats, thinking, “Aaron is 40, the love of my life, the father of my children.
 I don’t want to extend his life a few more years.
 I want to extend it a few more decades!”